supremebeing7/time_log_robot/README.md

     This is a bug {This is my comment} BUG-15

+If there are no curly braces present, the robot will use the entire description as the comment.

+For example:

+    This whole description is my comment on issue BUG-20

 #### Specifying how far back to log

 By default, the robot will get all time entries since the previous Saturday.
 To specify a different time, run it with the optional `--since` flag (Note: the date given must be in YYYY-MM-DD format):